Union Square Movers

 Union Square continues to serve as a noteworthy Manhattan hub due to the eight subway lines that intersect here.
 The 14th Street-Union Square station is located under the square where you can connect with lines 6X, N, Q, R, W, 4, 5, or 6.
 With a top transit score of 100 and a walking score of 99, it’s super easy to live in Union Square without a car.
 You can use the subway to commute, run errands, and go have fun or walk to over 560 restaurants, cafes, coffee shops, and bars, according to walkscore.com.
 Many buildings have bike storage and because there are no hills to pedal, Union Square has earned a bike score of 91.

 A number of Union Square buildings, both commercial and residential, are pre-war and range from low-rise brick rowhouses and high-rises to renovated loft buildings.
 However, you’ll also find contemporary high-rises, many with outstanding amenities.
 Renovated in 2008 into a high-end black glass-faced condominium building, 15 Union Square West was once the Tiffany flagship store.
 Amenities at 15 Union Square include a full-time doorman, concierge, health club, fitness center, pool, bike and residential storage, and a full-service garage.
-Some notable historic buildings include the Lincoln Building, 44 Union Square East, the Springler Building, and the Daryl Roth Theatre, formerly Union Square Savings Bank.Call Now
+Some notable historic buildings include the Lincoln Building, 44 Union Square East, the Springler Building, and the Daryl Roth Theatre, formerly Union Square Savings Bank.Get Quote

 What Makes Union Square Special